EdwinWenink/archive_fever/content/posts/50-quiz_yourself_in_vim.md

 The square brackets do not look intuitive, but you get used to them in a few minutes.
 Notice that the opening bracket is on the *left* of the closing bracket on an English keyboard, so that "left" corresponds to "previous", and "right" to "next".

+If you want to have all questions in a separate file, that's easy enough: just focus on the quickfix window and save it as a file!
+E.g. `:w study_questions.txt`.

 By the way, I often also answer my own study questions below the question.
 This is not a problem, because jumping to a question will usually display it at the very bottom of the screen, so I can't accidentally have a sneak peak at the answer.